hoffmangroup/genomedata/doc/genomedata.rst

   Genomic data seldom covers the entire genome but instead tends to be defined in large but scattered regions.
 In order to avoid storing the undefined data between the regions, chromosomes are divided into separate supercontigs when regions of defined data are far enough apart.
+They also serve as a convenient chunk since they can usually fit entirely in memory.

 The workflow